smartcontractkit/documentation/src/pages/chainlink-nodes/v1/fulfilling-requests.md

    <!-- prettier-ignore -->
    <CodeSample src="samples/ChainlinkNodes/jobs/get-uint256.toml"/>

-1. Replace `YOUR_OPERATOR_CONTRACT_ADDRESS` with the address of your deployed Operator contract address from the previous steps.
+1. Replace `YOUR_OPERATOR_CONTRACT_ADDRESS` with the address of your deployed operator contract address from the previous steps.

 1. Click **Create Job**.
 If the node creates the job successfully, a notice with the job number appears.